Homeopathic Treatment for Molluscum Contagiosum

 Homeopathic Treatment for Molluscum Contagiosum:

 Homeopathy has effective treatment for a range of viral infections which includes Molluscum contagiosum.
-There are a few commonly indicated anti-viral medicines which are specially suitable for this condition.
+There are a few commonly indicated anti-viral medicines that are especially suitable for this condition.
 This problem is largely self-limiting and does not require medicine unless it is severe and extensive.
-It has to be remembered that the medicines have to be chosen based on the patients individual symptoms; and not that they work for all the patients alike.
-Some of the medicines are Thuja occidentalis, Dulcamara, Silica, Natrum Muriaticum, Rhus toxicodendron, Causticum, Nitric acid, etc.
+It has to be remembered that the medicines have to be chosen based on the patient's individual symptoms; and not that they work for all the patients alike.
+Some of the medicines are Thuja occidentalis, Dulcamara, Silica, Natrum Muriaticum, Rhus Toxicodendron, Causticum, Nitric acid, etc.

 Homeopathic treatment is strongly suggested for Molluscum contagiosum, especially for the severe variety.